John William Larter: Community

 Larter was also involved in providing evidence in liquor licensing matters as a witness.

-Local politics
+Politics

 Larter successfully ran for the Ballarat East Council in 1889 a number of times becoming Mayor in 1893/94.

 In the 1889 municipal elections a letter of pamphlet was circulated imputing Larter's actions.
 His response was to call a formal public meeting at the White Horse hotel with Mr Searle in the chair.
 After addressing the meeting on his position he produced his letter-copying hook to the meeting to prove that he had taken active steps, with other gentlemen, to procure the establishment of several factories and work shops in Ballarat East.
 Larter was elected in 1889.

 In 1894 the issues he understood were on the minds of rates payers were: